Wardrobe of Anne of Denmark: England

+Queen Elizabeth's clothes

 According to Arbella Stuart, Anne of Denmark asked Audrey Walsingham and the Countess of Suffolk to take Elizabeth's old clothes from a store in the Tower of London for a masque at New Year, The Vision of the Twelve Goddesses.
 Dudley Carleton described the masque costumes as "embroidered satins and cloths of gold and silver, for which they were beholden to Queen Elizabeth's wardrobe".
 The costumes were tailored by James Duncan.
 Anne, playing the part of Pallas, wore a brand new stage helmet made by Mary Mountjoy and skirts below the knee but shorter than was customary.
 Anne was also depicted in an engraving as Pallas, dressed in classical armour, "a figure at odds with wifely obedience and Jacobean pacifism".

 It was said that George Home, 1st Earl of Dunbar, master of King's wardrobe, received a great quantity of Elizabeth's clothes as a gift from King James and he sold them for his own profit.
 Anne retained a small collection of the gowns and garments of previous queens of England and Henry VIII, which she kept at Somerset House.
 These were sold on her death in 1619.

+Wardrobe staff and officers

+Anne of Denmark's master tailor and yeoman of the robes was James Duncan, a Scot with Aberdeenshire connections.
+The court and royal households moved locations several times to avoid the plague that year, and "James Duncan's man" carried gowns from Winchester (where Anne had staged a masque) to Nonsuch and Oatlands for Princess Elizabeth and her companions.
+James Duncan also worked on masque costume, and may have worked with fabrics taken from the wardrobe of Elizabeth I for The Vision of the Twelve Goddesses.

+George Abercromby, a Scottish knight, was gentleman of the Queen's robes.
+Ushers, or ushers of the wardrobe, were responsible for keeping account of her clothes and taking "provident care" of them.
+Henry Watkins was a page of the Queen's Robes in 1608.
+Susanna Greene was a laundress of the queen's personal linen and starched her ruffs.